 Step 1: Select the data.

-Step 2: Go to the Insert tab, Chart group, select Waterfall chart.
+Step 2: Go to the Insert tab, Chart group, select the Waterfall chart.